CoolReal/home-banking/backend/README.md

 2. Rename `.env-example` file to `.env` and replace the `JWT_SECRET_KEY` variable value with your own.

+3. Create folder `database` in the project root (not repository root).

-3. Ready to be run locally at http://localhost:4000
+4. Ready to be run locally at http://localhost:4000

 ## Scripts